All Episodes

 That shocks them.

-There are obviously people in the drive-by media, the left obviously think that most Americans don't want to offend anybody with their traditional Christmas behaviors, characteristics, celebrations, decorations, and so forth.
+The left obviously think that most Americans don't want to offend anybody with their traditional Christmas behaviors, characteristics, celebrations, decorations, and so forth.

-Many people long for the days when businesses routinely told customers merry Christmas rather than the more politically correct happy holidays or seasons greetings, but nearly half are not bothered by the broader greeting.
+Many people long for the days when businesses routinely told customers Merry Christmas rather than the more politically correct happy holidays or seasons greetings, but nearly half are not bothered by the broader greeting.

 Yes, my friends, it's a poll.